Win with Real Estate Prospecting Scripts

-One of the most daunting aspects of real estate sales, especially for newer agents, is phone prospecting.
-Even with a system as effective as that provided through Espresso Agent, agents can have myriad reasons for “call reluctance:”
+One of the most daunting aspects of real estate lead generation, especially for newer agents, is phone prospecting.
+Even with a lead generation system as effective as that provided through VULCAN7, agents can experience a phenomenon known as “call reluctance.”

 All understandable, but obviously not a path to long-term success.

 Top producing agents-yes, even the best-often grapple with the same fears and anxieties.
 They’ve learned how to push through their fears.
 But, perhaps more importantly, they’ve come to learn that reliance on well-crafted real estate scripts is often the difference between success and failure.

 WORKING WITH SCRIPTS